What we know about the symptoms — and the severity — of the omicron variant

 If you do end up at the hospital, how bad is it?

-Even though early data show omicron is milder than delta, many hospitals are packed because the sheer number of people getting infected is enormous.
+Even though early data shows that omicron is milder than delta, many hospitals are packed because the sheer number of people getting infected is enormous.

 Those two conditions were "a hallmark of the first disease and of delta and not nearly as prominent in omicron," says Carr.